-Three ways you can ‘own’ volatility
+Three ways you can ‘own’ and “benefit” from volatility

 A portfolio that has zero volatility would have no chance of loss.
-But it would also have very little or no chance for return.
+But it would also have very little or no chance of return.
 A bank account is a perfect example of a low-volatility investment.
 Banks offer minimal levels of interest.
 It would be nearly impossible to beat inflation with such a low-volatility investment.

 On the other end of the spectrum, a portfolio of small- or micro-cap stocks in countries with emerging economies could offer extremely high levels of return.
 However, that type of portfolio would also be exposed to the potential of substantial levels of loss.
 The returns may be high, but the volatility may be as well.